Bill Grant (Florida politician): Biography

 A graduate of Florida State University, he attended the University of Florida for graduate studies.
 He is a fifth generation Floridian whose family has lived in North Florida since before statehood.
 He is a former Member of the Florida State Senate and the United States Congress and his party’s nominee to the U.S. Senate.
 Prior to beginning his political career, he organized and ran several North Florida commercial banks and was twice elected president of the Florida Bankers Association.

 Congress

 He represented in the U.S. Congress from 1987 to 1991.
 After being elected as a Democrat from the Tallahassee-based 2nd District to succeed 12-term Democrat Don Fuqua, he switched parties to become a Republican on February 21, 1989.

-He was defeated for reelection in U.S. House election, 1990 by Douglas Peterson, and ran unsuccessfully for the Senate in 1992, losing to incumbent Bob Graham.
+He was defeated for reelection in 1990 by businessman and Vietnam veteran Pete Peterson.
+Grant then ran unsuccessfully for the Senate in 1992, losing to incumbent Bob Graham.